demitri/qlsc/docs/generate_sample_points.rst

 the specified number of points roughly evenly distributed on a sphere.
 (The code is taken from this `Stack Overflow answer <https://stackoverflow.com/a/44164075/2712652>`_.)

 The format of the points can be returned as appropriate for their use case.
-For example, it's it's convenient to return the values in radians for plotting.
+For example, it's convenient to return the values in radians for plotting.
 This is a simple example that generates 1000 points and plots them: